Understanding Ting Whole Home Wi‑Fi

 Mesh systems use multiple access points to provide broader, more consistent wireless coverage than a single router alone.
 Whole Home Wifi provides:

 You can add Whole Home Wi‑Fi when you build your Ting Internet plan for just $8/month per eero.
-When placing your order select the Whole Home Wi-Fi add-on and how many you need (Most homes need two for full coverage).

-Already have Ting Internet and want to add Whole Home Wi‑Fi?
+🏡 Ordered and want to add Whole Home Wi-Fi?

 Contact us and we’ll get you set up.